epiforecasts/covid-rt-brazil-subregional/README.md

 ## Updating

-Run the following bash script to update the data, delay distribution and to estimate Rt for each area.
+Run the following bash script to update the data, delay distributions and to estimate Rt for each area that fits the criteria specified in `R/update-data.R`.

 ```bash
 bash bin/update.sh